upaternostro/puppet-proxmox4/README.md

 Only OpenVZ is supported right now but the vm's class will check-it by it self:
 ```
-include proxmox::vm
+include proxmox4::vm
 ```

-#### proxmox::vm::openvz
+#### proxmox4::vm::openvz

-Automatically call by the `proxmox::vm` class, it will manage network configuration, but only few configurations are possible:
+Automatically call by the `proxmox4::vm` class, it will manage network configuration, but only few configurations are possible:
 * Only one Virtual Ethernet device (aka veth) and it will work with **DHCP**.
 * If a veth is available, it will be the main network's interface (set the default gateway throught eth0).
 * If a veth is available, only one Virtual Network device (aka venet) as chance to work (the first one), because all others routes will be flushed.